 Equity price risk is the risk that the fair values of equities decrease as a result of changes in the levels of equity indices and the value of individual stocks.
-The Group is exposed to equity price risk on its investments held at fair value through profit or loss.
+The Group is exposed to equity price risk on its quoted investment securities.
 The Group manages this risk through diversification of investments in terms of industry concentration.